January 25-26, 2019

 Too many communities have insufficient infrastructure, interpersonal capacity, and facilitation to engage members in effective interactions and work that leads to their own or their students’ success.
 When these elements are missing or weak, communities collapse into groups of individuals who engage in parallel play, and consequently, uneven results for students and superficial levels of collaboration.

-In addition to exploring the infrastructure and principles of effective communities of practice, participants will learn how the American Community School Abu Dhabi [and other schools] have implemented communities of practice, the successes and challenges they have experienced, and how they have met some of the common challenges.
+In addition to exploring the infrastructure and principles of effective communities of practice, participants will be invited to share how they are implementing communities of practice, the successes and challenges they have experienced, and how they have met some of the common challenges.

 Participants will have opportunities to identify their current implementation of communities of practice and identify how to refine and extend their work based on what they are learning within the institute.